-SEED has its roots in a series of year-long, monthly professional development seminars for college and university faculty on curriculum revision and expansion held in 1979-81 and 1983-85 at the Wellesley College Center for Research on Women (now the Wellesley Centers for Women).
+SEED had its roots in a series of year-long, monthly professional development seminars for college and university faculty on curriculum revision and expansion held in 1979-81 and 1983-85 at the Wellesley College Center for Research on Women (now the Wellesley Centers for Women).
 These seminars were coordinated by McIntosh and funded by the Andrew W. Mellon Foundation.
 That first set of seminars led to another series in 1982-86, sponsored by the Geraldine R. Dodge Foundation, which looked at similar issues with K-12 educators.

 During the course of these seminars, McIntosh saw that teachers did not need an outside facilitator to direct them, but could be prepared to facilitate themselves in an inclusive way that shared power in the group.
-Based on this idea, SEED launched in 1987 as an annual, week-long summer workshop led by teachers, for teachers, under the guidance of McIntosh and Emily Style, at the time a New Jersey high school teacher, who had participated in one (and later co-led another) of the Dodge-funded seminars.
+Based on this idea, SEED launched in 1987 as an annual, week-long summer workshop led by teachers, for teachers, under the guidance of McIntosh and Emily Style, at that time a New Jersey high school teacher, who had participated in one (and later co-led another) of the Dodge-funded seminars.

-In addition to the national New Leaders’ Week held in July, multi-year regional initiatives were launched by SEED leaders who saw a need to expand the number of teachers who could attend a SEED summer training.
+In addition to the National New Leaders Week held in July, multi-year regional initiatives were launched by SEED leaders who saw a need to expand the number of teachers who could attend a SEED summer training.
 The St. Paul Foundation, among others, funded the Minnesota SEED Branch from 1992 to 2005, in part to help fulfill a new state rule that required the curriculum to deal more inclusively with gender, race, and disability.
 The St. Paul Foundation and the Dodge Foundation, among others, funded the New Jersey SEED Branch from 1994-2002.
-In addition, the Lucent Technologies Foundation funded over 100 teachers from Elk Grove School district in Sacramento, California, to attend one of the SEED New Leaders’ Weeks across three summers, from 1999-2001.
+In addition, the Lucent Technologies Foundation funded over 100 teachers from Elk Grove School district in Sacramento, California, to attend one of the SEED New Leaders Weeks across three summers, from 1999-2001.

 Dr. Brenda Flyswithhawks, a long-time presenter and later manager of the national summer workshops, joined McIntosh and Style as a co-director of National SEED in 2002.

-McIntosh, Style, Flyswithhawks, and other SEED leaders continued not only to facilitate the New Leaders’ Weeks, but also to publish articles and books that further explored SEED concepts.
+McIntosh, Style, Flyswithhawks, and other SEED leaders continued not only to facilitate the New Leaders Weeks, but also to publish articles and books that further explored SEED concepts.
 (See the Timeline.)